manuelbb-upb/Morbit.jl/docs/src/RbfModel.md

 ## Intro and Prerequisites

-We want to offer radial basis function (RBF) surrogate models (implementing the `SurrogateModel` interface).
+We want to offer radial basis function (RBF) surrogate models (implementing the `AbstractSurrogate` interface).
 To this end, we leverage the package [`RadialBasisFunctionModels.jl`](https://github.com/manuelbb-upb/RadialBasisFunctionModels.jl).
 A scalar RBF model consists of a ``n``-variate Polynomial and linear combination of shifted radial kernels.
 For more information, see [the documentation of `RadialBasisFunctionModels.jl`](https://manuelbb-upb.github.io/RadialBasisFunctionModels.jl/stable).